GrenDrake/ratvm/README.md

 ## Dependencies

-The [ICU Project](http://site.icu-project.org/) is used to handle normalization and manipulation of Unicode strings.
+[utf8proc](https://github.com/JuliaStrings/utf8proc/) is used to handle normalization and manipulation of Unicode strings.

 [SQLite3](https://sqlite.org/) is used by the runner to contain the virtual file system presented to running games.